craig-davis/craig-davis.github.io/_posts/2018-10-31-Jeep-XJ-Illuminated-Extended-Idle-Switch.markdown

     imglink: /img/posts/xj-extended-idle/0277-engine-connector.jpg
     caption: This connector is on the passenger side near the back of the valve cover
     instruction: |
         Pin A12 from the computer terminates in this connector.
 It's located on the passenger side of the engine and can be identified with the red safety clip on it.
 In my case, I hate cutting into wiring harnesses, and instead of adding a splice near the PCM or even cutting that wire, I chose to add a new wire to this connector.
-The grey wire from A12 comes into this connect, and the other side of the connector simply has a blocked port in it's place.
+The grey wire from A12 comes into this connector, and the other side of the connector simply has a blocked port in it's place.
 We can pull the little block out and add a new wire.

   - title: Extract a wire from a wiring harness connector
     img: /img/posts/xj-extended-idle/0274-junkyard-connector.jpg